 However, if keeping your beard is very important to you, bring the topic up and see if they have relaxed policies regarding facial hair.

 If you want to raise your chances of being able to keep your beard, show up for job interviews with a styled, trimmed and clean beard to dispel any notion that you will be a sloppy, bearded employee.

 Go to a professional the day before an interview to get your beard groomed, trimmed and styled so your beard can withstand any scrutiny on the big day.

 If you are already employed and facing pressure to get rid of your facial hair, do not be afraid to convince your boss about accepting the new idea of relaxing the policy.

 Progressive companies have relaxed their facial hair policies in a bid to cultivate more casual, relaxed working environments and to foster creativity and self-expression among employees.

-Talk to your employer about adopting a more casual approach to office wardrobe especially if overly formal wardrobe rules are not necessary to do the work you do.
+Talk to your employer about adopting a more casual approach to an office wardrobe, especially if overly formal wardrobe rules are not necessary to do the work you do.

 The bottom line when trying to push for wearing a beard at work is to keep it clean and well-groomed at all times to dispel the negative stereotypes of sloppy beard-wearers as being unproductive, unmotivated employees.